-The Commission was founded by an International Treaty between the UK and Irish Governments and by corresponding legislation in each jurisdiction1.
+The Commission was founded by the Treaty and by corresponding legislation in each jurisdiction2.
 The Treaty was signed in September 2016 and came into force on 8 August 2017 following completion of the relevant legislative processes in the UK and Ireland.
 The Commission was fully established from that date, having operated in shadow form during the period January 2017 to 7 August 2017.

 The Commission's overarching objective is to carry out its statutory functions with a view to promoting progress towards ending paramilitary activity connected with Northern Ireland, and supporting long term peace and stability in society and stable and inclusive devolved Government in Northern Ireland.
-The Commission's statutory functions are to report:
+The Commission's statutory functions are to report on:

-- (a) on progress towards ending continuing paramilitary activity connected with Northern Ireland; and - (b) on the implementation of the relevant measures of the Government of Ireland, the Government of the United Kingdom, and the Northern Ireland Executive, including the Executive's Strategy.
+- (a) progress towards ending continuing paramilitary activity connected with Northern Ireland; and - (b) implementation of the relevant measures of the Government of Ireland, the Government of the United Kingdom, and the Northern Ireland Executive, including the Executive's Strategy.

-The Commission is made up of four Commissioners who were appointed in December 2016.
+The Commission is made up of four Commissioners who were appointed in 2017 for a term of four years.
 The UK and Irish Governments appointed one Commissioner each, and the Northern Ireland Executive appointed two.
-The Commissioners are:

-1 The Commission's founding legislation is set out, in the UK, in the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016, the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 (Independent Reporting Commission) Regulations 2016 and the Northern Ireland (Stormont Agreement and Implementation Plan) Act (Immunities and Privileges) Regulations 2016 and, in Ireland, in The Independent Reporting Commission Act 2017.
+2 The Commission's founding legislation is set out, in the UK, in the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016, the Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 (Independent Reporting Commission) Regulations 2016 and the Northern Ireland (Stormont Agreement and Implementation Plan) Act (Immunities and Privileges) Regulations 2016 and, in Ireland, in The Independent